sjsivert/sjsivert/README.md

 - `/packages/common`: ...
 - `/packages/ui`: ...

-Each package/app is 100% [TypeScript](https://www.typescriptlang.org/).
+### Common files found in all apps and packages

+* `.prettierrc.js` - Defines the code formatting
+*

-### Build
+### Build everything

 To build all apps and packages, run the following command:

 ```
-cd my-turborepo
-yarn run build
+yarn build
 ```

+## Working with the apps and packages

+It's recommended to open the apps and packages in separate editor windows.
+For example if you are going to work on the next site found in `/apps/next-website`, you should open this folder in a separate editor window.
+This will make debugging possible and it's probably easier to keep track of files.

 ## Useful Links

-Learn more about the power of Turborepo:
+Learn more about Turborepo:

 - [Pipelines](https://turborepo.org/docs/core-concepts/pipelines)
 - [Caching](https://turborepo.org/docs/core-concepts/caching)